 Red Flags is a Quick Reference Guide designed to assist Early Years Professionals in Ottawa in determining whether there is a need to refer families or caregivers to seek out additional advice, screening, assessment or treatment for their child.
 It is not an assessment or diagnostic tool.
 [See also the entry for Best Start, above.]

 Right by you campaign was created by Partners for Mental Health to improve mental health and prevent suicide among youth by mobilizing and engaging Canadians to help drive fundamental changes.
-The site offers a free guide, Opening the door to better mental health for your youth, designed to help parents forge and strengthen connections with their child and support their youth’s mental health.
+A free guide, Opening the door to better mental health for your youth, is designed to help parents forge and strengthen connections with their child and support their youth’s mental health.

 Roberts Smart Centre An accredited children’s mental health centre that delivers specialized bilingual treatment and clinical services designed to improve the lives of youth living with complex behavioral and emotional needs, involving and supporting families and collaborating with partners in an integrated community-based system.

 Teen Mental Health An initiative of Halifax’s IWK Health Centre, a primary clinical resource for pediatric and obstetric teaching affiliated with Dalhousie University, the program‘s vision is to help improve the mental health of youth by the effective translation and transfer of scientific knowledge.